nihal111/MooDLD/Readme.md

 If a course has folders within it, MooDLD creates a new folder in the pre-set directory and downloads all the folder contents into this newly created folder, effectively, replicating the entire structure present on the website on your local system.
 Assignment handling has also been added so that the assignments which are uploaded are also downloaded.
+News Forum download has also been integrated, MooDLD downloads all downloadable files from News Forum threads as well.

 ### Made By
 Nihal Singh - [nihal111](https://github.com/nihal111)<br/>